 View our abridged loan periods and fines table.

 - Is there a way to find out what books I have out and when they are due? more info »

 You can find out what materials you have checked out, due dates, items on hold, fines, or overdue items by using the My Account service online.
 Account information can also be accessed through the automated telephone service at 847/590-3200.
 You will need to have your library card number and your PIN handy.

 - What is my PIN? more info »

-Your PIN (Personal Identification Number) is a four-digit security number that must be entered to access My Account information.
+Your PIN (Personal Identification Number) is a four-digit security number that must be entered to access your account information.
 It is usually the last four digits of your home phone number (the phone number you originally used to sign up for a library card.)
-Please contact the Registration Desk if you are having difficulty with your PIN number.
+If you don’t know your PIN, want to reset your PIN, or are having difficulty with your PIN number, please contact the Registration Desk.

 - Can I renew materials?
 How do I do it? more info »

-You can renew materials yourself online or in person at the Circulation Desk.
-Telephone renewal is available by calling My Account at 847/590-3200 and following the prompts.
+You can renew materials in person at the Circulation Desk or renew it yourself through the My Account service online.
+After entering your library card number and your PIN, click on “Checkouts”.
+Click the box in front of the item(s) you wish to renew and click “Renew”.
+The page will refresh showing whether the renewal was successful and if so, the new due date.
+Telephone renewal is also available by calling 847/590-3200 and following the prompts.
 Materials may be renewed once for the original loan period.
-If a hold has been placed on the item, it cannot be renewed.
-Overdue material that has not already been renewed and has no hold may be renewed, but the fine must be paid at the time of renewal, or it will be assessed to your Library account.
-Interlibrary loan materials and reference materials may not be renewed automatically, please contact the library for further assistance.
+However, it cannot be renewed if a hold has been placed on the item.
+Overdue material that has not already been renewed and has no holds may be renewed, but the fine must be paid at the time of renewal or it will be assessed to your Library account.
+Interlibrary loan materials and reference materials may not be renewed automatically; please contact the library for further assistance.